 - Do your employees know what stakeholders to inform during a breach?

-If the answer to any of the questions above is no, then using an external Incident Response service is vital to make sure that you're fully protected in the event of a security breach.
+If the answer to any of the questions above is no, then using external Incident Response services are vital to make sure that you're fully protected in the event of a security breach.
 A reputable provider will help you manage security incidents safely from start to finish so that you can remediate disruptions quickly and return to normal operations.

 The Pitfalls of Managing IR Internally

 Those companies that do decide to manage Incident Response internally typically confront some common pitfalls that leave them unprepared to resolve security incidents.
 Some of the main pitfalls organisations face at each stage of the incident response process include:

 - Preparation phase: Failing to create a fully documented incident response playbook, meaning that employees don’t know how to respond to breaches effectively.